 The APCD Permit Process

-The US Environmental Protection Agency and the California Air Resources Board and have established health-based clean air standards and given the District primary responsibility for controlling air pollution from local stationary sources to help us attain these standards.
+The US Environmental Protection Agency and the California Air Resources Board have established health-based clean air standards and given the District primary responsibility for controlling air pollution from local stationary sources to help the County attain these standards.

 Air pollution is caused by large and small businesses, motor vehicles, consumer products, and natural sources.
 In order to develop a comprehensive strategy to achieve clean air, the District needs to know how much pollution is created by each source, and must ensure that every business is operated to minimize the air pollution they cause.

-To fulfill this responsibility, we adopt rules in accordance with state and federal laws and issue permits requiring compliance with these rules.
-Permits allow us to specify conditions of construction and operation that are consistent with our county-wide clean air strategy, and to quantify and track emissions that have been permitted to occur.
+To fulfill this responsibility, the District adopts rules in accordance with state and federal laws and issues permits requiring compliance with these rules.
+Permits specify conditions of construction and operation that are consistent with the District’s county-wide clean air strategy.
+Permits also require recordkeeping and reporting to help quantify and track emissions that have been permitted to occur.

 In summary, permits are required: